gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "*La*, I am sorry, but I have never heard of a spell for looking inside a mountain.
 Although I wouldn't be surprised if Lady Kembe had one for looking up her nose.
-She can be rather vain sometimes, and since she can't use a mirror..."
-He settled his head back on his pillow.
+She can be rather vain sometimes, and since she can't use a mirror…" He settled his head back on his pillow.

 "Hmph.
 What about you?" the captain asked, turning to Erileine.

 Erileine gulped.
 "Me, *sra*?"

 "It was your grandfather that did the bonescuttle, wasn't it?
 That Coriandi fellow?"

 "Yes.
 Yes, *sra*, it was."